RWD design process reference & resource guide initiatives

 Role: Visual designer & information architect, RWD guinea pig, documentarian, and SME/trainer

-Problem: Some processes are tedious and change over time, so I initially began creating word doc reference for myself, then shared with my team.
-Regardless of sharing reference, I often found myself handling urgent tasks for others, or repeating demonstrations for other teams.
+Problem: Some processes are tedious and change over time, so I initially began creating reference for myself.
+Though I shared with my team, I often found myself handling urgent tasks for others, or repeating demonstrations for other teams.

 Solution: As I moved through our new RWD design and implementation processes, I began documenting and maintaining explanatory process reference guides, including two videos for training new teams.